 I am a pie crust snob.
 I can tell a good pie crust from a mile away.
 Pie crust needs to be the perfect balance between being firm enough to hold the gooey contents of a pie but also incredibly flaky.
 I need my fork to go into that pie and the pie crust crackle just a little bit and pieces of flaky pie crust fall to my plate-like pieces of Mica (see link for info on this strange flaky mineral).

 Yes, I have a weird obsession with pie crust and have absurdly given this a lot of thought as you can probably tell.

-Pie crust is easy to make so long as you follow one rule and that is to not overdo it or like I like to scream sometimes when watching baking shows “Stop Touching The Dough Already”.
-I know I have a problem.
-Making pie crust is all about the rule “Less is More”.
-The less you need to touch the dough the better.
+Tenderflake crust made is easy to make so long as you follow one rule and that is to not overwork the dough.
+I have been known to yell sometimes at the TV when watching baking shows… “Stop Touching The Dough Already”.
+Clearly, I am passionate about this topic!

 Side note… shortbread is the same.
 Less is more!
 Here is the recipe for my Grandma’s Shortbread.
 Flaking and buttery just like shortbread should be.